-Records Center Forms (use these forms for Archival records also)
+Records Center Forms (use these forms to transfer Archival records also)

 Records Officer/Cardholder Form - Records Officers must be appointed by Commissioner, Director, or other agency/bureau head who has authority to sign on behalf of their Department.
 Cardholders may be authorized by the agency RO.

 Email to Records Management

 Transmittal of Records and Transmittal of Records Continuation Sheet - They require a Records Officer's signature and appropriate access card number.
-If e-mailing, please submit to : Records Center or Archives Services
+If emailing, please submit to : Records Management or Archives Services

 Note: Requests will be filled in the order in which they are received.
 Please allow 2-4 weeks once transmittals are received for materials to be picked up.

 This form should be completed (as many pages as necessary) and enclosed in any box packed for transfer to the State Records Center or the Division of Archives Services.
-You should keep a copy for your own records, listing each file in the box.
-If you have questions about this, please contact Rob Caron or Sam Howes.
+Keep a copy for your own records, listing each file in the box.
+If you have questions contact Records Management or Maine State Archives as appropriate.

 Frequently Asked Questions